osquery/osquery/docs/wiki/deployment/configuration.md

 Expect the normal set of log keys to be included and note that `decorations` is a top-level key in the log line whose value is an embedded map.

 The configuration flag `decorators_top_level` can be set to `true` to make decorator data populate as top level key/value objects instead of being contained as a child of `decorations`.
 When using this feature, you must be weary of key collisions in existing, reserved, top-level keys.
-When collisions do occur, existing key/value data will likely be overritten by the decorator key/value.
+When collisions do occur, existing key/value data will likely be overwritten by the decorator key/value.
 The following example shows the results of collisions on various top-level keys:

 Example configuration: